-A second issue is that black box classification typical of many computational approaches gives limited attention to the potential cause of features, leaving them vulnerable to misinterpretation.
+A second issue is that black box classification typical of many computational approaches gives limited attention to the potential causes of features, leaving them vulnerable to misinterpretation.
 For example Koppel, Schler and Argamon (2009) identified the term however as being useful for identifying L1 Bulgarian speakers; it could be suggested that this feature does not have a structural interlingual explanation, but instead is evident in the student texts because the main text book used by the Bulgarian students advocates using this term above other potential synonymous options which might be favoured by a native speaker.
 The results from the 2013 NLI shared task (Tetreault et al., 2013) show that there were commonalities in the approaches taken, with most teams choosing to use Support Vector Machines for machine learning algorithms.
 The challenge also resulted in a ‘very similar set of standard features and machine learning methods’ (Malmasi, 2016: 46) from the entrants, the most common features being n-grams of character, word and part-of-speech as well as syntactic features.
 Unsurprisingly, this mirrors a lot of the existing research and literature in this field (Malmasi, 2016).
 For the investigative context, whether in providing intelligence or evidence for a courtroom, explanation is a key requirement.
 Forensic contexts require a weighing of different, often conflictual, sources of evidence and it is important to have the ability to provide explanation about why a feature indicates a particular L1 rather than being a typical error that a native writer might make, or indeed indicate a different language.
 Providing explanations alongside statistics of the predictive power of features adds to the validity of an analysis and enables the linguistic analysis to be evaluated alongside other sources of evidence.
 Malmasi & Dras, (2014) are the first authors to demonstrate that there are plausible explanations for the features they identify through computational methodology.
 They focus on the over- and under-occurrence of certain features such as function words, content words, syntactic dependencies, determiners and misspellings.
 However, their approach is still grounded in a computational approach with a descriptive linguistic understanding coming second.
 This current paper is proposing the opposite approach, grounded initially in sociolinguistic theory with descriptive linguistics being based on naturally occurring data.

 There is, however, strong evidence that interlanguage analysis has the potential to be an invaluable investigative tool (Grant, 2008; Koppel, Schler and Zigdon, 2005).
 The increasing prevalence of multilingualism, with up to a quarter of the world’s population possessing some competency in English (Bhatia & Ritchie, 2004), means that English focussed NLID research can make a valuable contribution for forensic linguistic authorship analysis.
 The focus of this paper is the examination of writing in a variety of English, and determining the influences of other languages on their production.